open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 10.
 Example of "reason" section containing a special token @timedOut.

 The optional _reason_ section is a string which can be used to convey the reason that the event is being sent.
 This text can contain natural language in any language but by convention special tokens can be included which have special meaning for the event.
-These are prefaced by an '@' sign, for example '@timedOut'.
+These are prefaced by an '@' sign, for example, '@timedOut'.
 Special tokens cannot contain anything that could be considered to be a word break such as white space or punctuation.
 For clarity, a special token is defined as any substring in the _reason_ text that matches the  regular expression: `@[a-zA-Z0-9_]+`

 Figure 10 shows an example of this.